How to Start a Shuttle Service in 2022: A Complete Guide

 Once you’ve figured out the costs of starting a shuttle service, determined your service area, and gotten your documentation ducks in a row, it’s time to hire your team and purchase your vehicles.
 These are some of a shuttle service’s most important resources: the early success of your business hinges on the quality of both your drivers and your vehicles.

 Purchase vehicles based on the kind of service you’re planning to offer.
+Obviously, a limo business would need limousines.
 If you’re offering a more bespoke, on-demand service, you may need a fleet of smaller vans.
 If you’re anticipating higher-capacity trips, you may need buses that can accommodate 40 or more passengers.
 Regardless of vehicle type, make sure your shuttle is accessible for disabled travelers and is ADA compliant.

 As you build out your business, keep travelers’ comfort and safety in mind.
 Do your vehicles have enough storage for travelers’ luggage?
 Will they allow for appropriate social distancing?
 Do they offer optimal airflow?
 These differentiators could make your business the shuttle service of choice for frequent riders.